eclairAB/eclairAB/README.md

 ### Hi there 👋

-My name is Alan Benedict Golpeo.
-An enjoyer of javascript and php and their more popular frameworks.
-I have intermediate knowledge on Docker, Linux, Python.
-I am also fond in customizing wordpress sites' layout to editing theme programmatically.
-I also do freelancing during freetimes on projects like SPA's to Web3 integrated websites.
+I'm Alan Benedict Golpeo, a passionate enthusiast of JavaScript and PHP, along with their widely-used frameworks.
+My expertise extends to Docker, Linux, and Python, where I hold an intermediate level of knowledge.
+I derive great satisfaction from tailoring the layouts of WordPress websites, employing both manual customization and programmatic theme editing.
+In my spare time, I engage in freelancing and take on various projects, ranging from crafting single-page applications (SPAs) to developing Web3-integrated websites.

 - 🔭 I’m currently working on Codevwork